systemtruststores/systemtruststores.github.io/docs/README.md

 You can integrate with the Keychain in the following ways:

-- `Security.framework`: this is the low-level approach where you fetch all TLS certificates from the Keychain as an array of ASCII-armored strings, and your app code decides what to do with them.
-This has the advantage that it will work with existing HTTPS libraries.
+- `Security.framework`: this is the low-level approach where you fetch TLS certificates from the Keychain, and your app code decides what to do with them.
 - `URLSession`: this is the high-level approach where your language's HTTPS client becomes a wrapper for Apple's `URLSession` HTTPS client.
 This means that that you get any TLS certificate handling optimizations in `URLSession` (e.g. caching) 'for free'.

 ### on Windows